 Kayla E. is a queer Latina artist, editor, and designer.
 A graduate of Harvard University, Kayla holds a BA in Visual and Environmental Studies and was the art director for the Harvard Lampoon.
 She co-founded the university's first student-run gallery and was awarded the Albert Alcalay Prize in Visual Arts.
 She is the editor-in-chief of Nat.
 Brut and works as a freelance designer, public speaker, and artist.
-She has been profiled by NPR, TIME, The Huffington Post, Design*Sponge, and The Establishment, among others.
+She has been profiled by NPR, TIME, The Huffington Post, Design*Sponge, and The Establishment, among others, and served on the jury for American Illustration 36.
 Born and raised in Texas, Kayla currently resides in coastal South Carolina with her partner and their three animals.
 Photo of Kayla by Whitney Devin.

 As the editor-in-chief and art director of Nat.
 Brut, an art and literary magazine dedicated to fostering inclusivity in all creative fields, Kayla has transformed the publication into a standard for socially conscious multimedia publishing.
 Feministing wrote: "Kayla’s (by extension Nat.
 Brut’s) excitement, enthusiasm, and willingness to try new things is fantastic.
 It is exactly what you need as you launch a new type of feminist project."